 4. You are a UK-based author but have not provided bank details for payment (we no longer pay UK royalties by cheque).

 5. If you think none of the above apply to you, your statement may have been lost in the post.
-Contact us (details below) and we will look into issuing you another statement and cheque if required.
+Contact us (details below) and we will look into issuing another statement and cheque to you if required.

 Q. What information is included on the statement?

 Statements outline sales information for the previous calendar year; the period will be listed as 1-Jan-20XX to 31-Dec-20XX.
-Each book that you receive royalties for will be listed, together with the publication price of the book, the number of copies sold, your royalty percentage and the total revenue we received (price realised).
+Each book that you receive royalties for will be listed, together with the number of copies sold, your royalty percentage and the total revenue we received (price realised).
 Your payment is calculated at your contracted royalty percentage of the price realised and represented in Pounds Sterling.

 Royalties from the sale of electronic copies or subsidiary rights, such as translation or reproduction rights, will be listed separately from the hardcopy edition(s).
 Subsidiary rights are identified as SRT on your statement.
 If no copies of a book were sold in the previous calendar year, the book will not be listed on your statement.